 When you’re a digital nomad, there’s that beauty of not being confined to a single space.
 You can go to one place during the winter, and move to another for the summer.
 Estonia is one of those summer-oriented places that are perfect for digital nomads when the temperatures are good.
 We wouldn’t recommend it during the winter, because the temperatures can go as low as -20 F, and there’s heavy snow.

-You will find the second-fastest public Wi-Fi in the world, and everything is done online.
-Estonia has also recently introduced an official visa for digital nomads, which entitles them to 365 days of working in Estonia.
+You will find the second-fastest public wifi in the world, and everything is done online making the country a regular feature in many a digital nomad guide.
+Estonia has also recently introduced an official visa for digital nomads, which entitles them to 365 days of working in the country.
 It also includes 90 days of travel in the Schengen area, which is great.

 Last but certainly not least, we must mention Portugal.
 The country is one of the warmest, most pleasant countries in Europe to live in, and with cities such as Lisbon, it’s also a paradise for digital nomads.
 From cosy cafes and co-working spaces that have very fast internet to the creative talent available, digital nomads are bound to love it.